Shibi8/Surround_AI_Suqad_2/Features Utilized.md

-# Features Utilized of Surround:
+E# Features Utilized of Surround:

 ### 1. Modular Programming:

 Division of a program/class into sub-classes and testing separately makes it easy to read, maintain and rely upon.
-Minimization of dependencies is the goal.
-When creating a modular system, several modules are built separately and more or less independently.
-The executable application will be created by putting them together. every file, which has the file extension .py and consists of proper Python code, can be seen or is a module!
+When a modular system is created, several modules are built separately and more or less independently.
+The executable application will then be created by putting them together.
+In other words, Every file, which has the file extension .py and consists of proper Python code is a module.
 There is no special syntax required to make such a file a module.
-A module can contain arbitrary objects, for example files, classes or attributes.
-All those objects can be accessed after an import.
+Usually, modules contain functions or classes, but there can be "plain" statements in them as well.
+These statements can be used to initialize the module.
+They are only executed when the module is imported.

 ### 2. Re-usability of code (Stages)

 i.
-Same code can be used in other code to perform specific functionality.
+Same code can be used in other code to perform specific functionality. ii.
+A usage of information change.
+Here is the place SurroundData is altered to accomplish the outcome that you need.
+Each stage is just meant to execute a lot of related actions.
+First stage can be where you get ready information to be prepared and last stage can be the place your populate information to be sent back to the client.

-### 3. Easier Access to Data (Surround Data Class)
+### 3. Easier Access to Data (SurroundData Class)

 i.
-Explain
+SurroundData is a sharable item between stages that holds vital data for each stage.
+A phase will read some data from SurroundData, process it, at that point set back new data that will be utilized by different stage(s).
+When you broaden this class, you can include as many number of variables as you require to enable you to change input data into output data.
+In any case, there are 4 center factors that are being utilized.
+- stage_metadata is information that can be used to identify a stage.
+- execution_time is recorded time to complete a process.
+- errors is information to identify failure of a stage.
+- warnings is information when transformation is not 100% right.

 ii.
-Code snippets

 ### 4. Surround(): creates Pipeline
 i.
 Explain